DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 The working title for this initiative was **AuthID**, we have later adopted the term **AuthInfo** and refer to the actual mechanism as **AuthInfo** token for easier mapping with existing and standard EPP RFC terminology.
 Do note the term **AuthID** might appear in examples, documentation and filenames, this can be exchanged for **AuthInfo** and **AuthInfo** token where appropriate.

-The RFC was primarily aimed at nameserver changes, but the scope has changed based on feedback on the proposed process and it has somewhat been superceded by the initiative ["New basis for collaboration between registrars and DK Hostmaster"][CONCEPT] available on the DK Hostmaster website.
+The RFC was primarily aimed at name server changes, but the scope has changed based on feedback on the proposed process and it has somewhat been superseded by the initiative ["New basis for collaboration between registrars and DK Hostmaster"][CONCEPT] available on the DK Hostmaster website.

-This document now focusses solely on the handling of authorisations, in the implementation form of AuthInfo tokens.
+This document now focuses solely on the handling of authorisations, in the implementation form of AuthInfo tokens.
 The processes relying on use of authorizations are documented in separate RFCs, which currently is limited to:

 1. ["DKHM RFC for Transfer Domain EPP Command"][DKHMRFCTRANSFER]